apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Maggie Haberman reacts to Trump’s abortion statement**
+**World of Warcraft: Popular game to return to China**

-You can read more about it [here](https://www.cnn.com/videos/politics/2024/04/10/haberman-trump-abortion-ban-federal-state-ac360-vpx.cnn).
+You can read more about it [here](https://www.bbc.com/news/articles/czq5xyj2dw2o).

 ## Requirements
 - Python 3.8